-where $\lambda$ is a common length scale.
-Then the key idea is to consider a new black hole solution with a fixed radius $\mathfrak{R}_0$, confined in an identical box of size $L_0 = L\mathfrak{R}_0/\mathfrak{R}$, which is related to the original black hole solution through the parameter rescaling depicted in \eqref{set10} for $\lambda = \mathfrak{R}_0/\mathfrak{R}$.
-For this new black hole system, it is straightforward to verify that the dominant thermal gas contribution to the OLEA is given by $\left(L\mathfrak{R}_0/\mathfrak{R}\right)^{D-1}f\left(\beta\mathfrak{R}_0/\mathfrak{R}, \vec{\omega}, \vec{\mu}\mathfrak{R}_0/\mathfrak{R}\right)$, which is identical to the contribution \eqref{set11} in the original black hole system \footnote{For details, refer to appendix B of \cite{Sen:2013ns}}.
+Then the key idea involves considering a new reference black hole solution with a fixed radius $\mathfrak{R}_0$, confined within an identical box of size $L_0 = L\mathfrak{R}_0/\mathfrak{R}$.
+This new solution is related to the original black hole solution through parameter rescaling depicted in \eqref{set10} for $\lambda = \mathfrak{R}_0/\mathfrak{R}$.
+For this new black hole system, it is straightforward to verify that the dominant thermal gas contribution to the OLEA is given by $\left(L\lambda\right)^{D-1}f\left(\beta\lambda, \vec{\omega}, \vec{\mu}\lambda\right)$, which is identical to the contribution \eqref{set11} in the original black hole system (for details, refer to appendix B of \cite{Sen:2013ns}).
 Thus, the subtraction of the OLEAs between the original and rescaled black hole systems effectively cancels out the leading thermal gas contributions, yielding the difference solely related to the black holes.
 For simplicity, we will denote this thermal gas regulated difference in the OLEAs of the original and new black holes by $\Delta \mathpzc{W}$.
-It is worth noting that the eigenvalues $h^{(0)}_i$ of the kinetic operator for the new black hole system are related to the eigenvalues $h_i$ of the original system via the same scaling \eqref{set10} with $\lambda = \mathfrak{R}_0/\mathfrak{R}$, given by
+Notably, the eigenvalues $h^{(0)}_i$ of the kinetic operator for the new black hole system are related to the eigenvalues $h_i$ of the original system via the same scaling \eqref{set10} with $\lambda = \mathfrak{R}_0/\mathfrak{R}$ and are given by

-Therefore, the specific form of the OLEA \eqref{set9}, along with the relations \eqref{set7} and \eqref{set12}, allows us to express $\Delta \mathpzc{W}$ as
+Therefore, the specific form \eqref{set9} of the OLEA, along with the relations \eqref{set7} and \eqref{set12}, allows us to express $\Delta \mathpzc{W}$ as